Phase-Field Methods for Spectral Shape and Topology Optimization: Formulation of the problem

 We fix a bounded design domain $\Omega\subset \R^{d}$, $d\in \N$ with Lipschitz boundary.
 For any suitable open shape $D\subseteq \Omega$, we consider the classical eigenvalue problem \eqref{EWP}, i.e., the eigenvalue equation for the Laplacian with either a homogeneous Dirichlet or a homogeneous Neumann boundary condition.
 The goal of our shape and topology optimization problems is to minimize a cost functional involving a selection of eigenvalues by adjusting the shape $D$ in an optimal way.

-To approximate the shape $D$, we introduce a phase-field function $\ie{\varphi}: \Omega \to [-1,1]$ which attains the value $+1$ in most parts of $D$ and the value $-1$ in most parts of the relative complement $\Omega\setminus D$.
+To approximate the shape $D$, we introduce a phase-field function $\ie{\varphi}: \Omega \to [-1,1]$ which attains the value $+1$ in most parts of $D$ and the value $-1$ in most parts of the relative complement $\Omega\backslash D$.
 The free boundary $\partial D$ is approximated by a thin interfacial layer in which $\ie{\varphi}$ continuously changes its values between $-1$ and $+1$.
 The thickness of this so-called diffuse interface is proportional to a small parameter $\eps>0$.

 In the sharp interface limit $\varepsilon\to 0$, where the thickness of the diffuse interface is sent to zero, $\left\{\varphi_0= 1\right\}$ exactly represents the shape $D$ on which the eigenvalue problem \eqref{EWP} is satisfied.
-In this case, the set $\left\{\varphi_0= -1\right\}$ represents the relative complement $\Omega\setminus D$ which is not involved in the eigenvalue problem \eqref{EWP}, and $\partial D$ can be expressed as $\Omega\cap \partial \left\{\varphi_0= -1\right\} = \Omega\cap \partial \left\{\varphi_0= 1\right\}$.
+In this case, the set $\left\{\varphi_0= -1\right\}$ represents the relative complement $\Omega\backslash D$ which is not involved in the eigenvalue problem \eqref{EWP}, and $\partial D$ can be expressed as $\Omega\cap \partial \left\{\varphi_0= -1\right\} = \Omega\cap \partial \left\{\varphi_0= 1\right\}$.
 When considering the problem for a fixed $\eps>0$, we will often omit the index $\eps$ in the notation for the phase-field, i.e., we will just write $\varphi$ instead of $\varphi_\eps$ .

 We further want to prescribe regions within the design domain $\Omega$ where the pure phases are prescribed.
-Mathematically speaking, we fix two disjoint measurable sets $S_0,S_1\subset \Omega$ such that $\tOmega\coloneqq \Omega\backslash (S_0\cup S_1)$ is an open set with Lipschitz boundary.
-This is, for example, the case if we choose $S_0$ and $S_1$ as closed balls which keep a fixed, positive distance between themselves and towards boundary $\partial\Omega$ of the design domain.
+Mathematically speaking, we fix two disjoint measurable sets $S_0,S_1\subset \Omega$ such that $\tOmega\coloneqq \Omega\backslash (S_0\cup S_1)$ is a domain with Lipschitz boundary.
+This is, for example, the case if we choose $S_0$ and $S_1$ as closed balls which keep a fixed, positive distance between themselves and towards the boundary $\partial\Omega$ of the design domain.
 Thus, the set representing these constraints on $\varphi$ is given as

 As the values of $\varphi\in \mathcal{U}$ are fixed on $S_0\cup S_1$, the relevant set in our optimization process is given as $\tOmega$ which will play also an important role in the definition of the Ginzburg--Landau energy.